interactiveaudiolab/DataGlove/README.md

   program is ready for use, it can blink at a particular tempo, etc.
   - [**Conductive Thread**](https://www.sparkfun.com/products/10867) - Allows for a light-weight method to connect the circuit.
   - [**Flexible Wires**](https://www.sparkfun.com/products/10649) - For more sophisticated connections.

+# Software
+The MIDI glove communicates through many software for feasible applications:
+ - [**Arduino**](https://www.arduino.cc/en/Main/Software) - The Bean+ microcontroller uses an Arduino chip as it's main CPU.
+Most of the code on this Github are Arduino scripts that tell the Bean directly what to do.
+Punchthrough's [**MIDI Library**](https://punchthrough.com/bean/reference#MIDI) is great for digital audio software communication.
+ - [**Max/MSP**](https://cycling74.com/products/max/) - Max is a visual programming language that I use for signal processing.
+It takes my raw glove data (especially the accelerometer values) and converts them to various outputs.
+Max's modular signal flow makes it a great way to process real-time values and communicate with digital audio software.
+ - [**Ableton Live**](https://www.ableton.com/en/live/) - I am mainly developing applications for Ableton Live to control parameters and sound characteristics.
+Ableton's completely mappable interface allows me to hook up the glove to anything inside of the software.
+More details on Live mapping can be found [**here**](https://www.ableton.com/answers/midi-keyboard-mapping).